Medicines under additional monitoring

 In a real-life setting, a larger and more diverse group of patients will use the medicine.
 They may have other diseases and they may be taking other medicines.
 Some less common side effects may only occur once a medicine has been used for a long time by a large number of people.

 It is therefore vital that the safety of all medicines continues to be monitored while they are in commercial use.

 Information is continuously collected after a medicine is placed on the market to monitor real-life experience with the product.
 European regulatory authorities closely monitor this information to make sure that the benefits of medicines continue to outweigh their risks.

 The same monitoring methods are used across the EU so that European regulatory authorities can share the information gathered in individual EU countries.
 This provides a wealth of knowledge for regulators to rely upon when making decisions, and enables them to act quickly to ensure patient safety when required, such as providing warnings to patients and healthcare professionals or restricting the way a medicine is used.

 Reporting suspected side effects is an important way to gather more information on medicines on the market.
 Regulatory authorities look at reports of side effects alongside all the information they already have to make sure that the benefits of medicines remain greater than their risks and to take any necessary action.

 Patients and healthcare professionals are encouraged to report suspected side effects seen with any medicine.
-Under the new pharmacovigilance legislation, patients have the right to report suspected side effects directly to the national medicines regulatory authorities in their country if they wish.
+Under the 2010 pharmacovigilance legislation, patients have the right to report suspected side effects directly to the national competent authorities in their country if they wish.
 Information on how to do this must be given in each medicine's package leaflet and summary of product characteristics.

 The black triangle makes it possible to quickly identify medicines that are subject to additional monitoring.
 Patients and healthcare professionals are strongly encouraged to report any suspected side effects with medicines displaying the black triangle, so that any new emerging information can be analysed efficiently.